Taming-the-BEAST/FBD-tutorial/README.md

  <figcaption>Figure 2: The BEAST2 Package Manager.</figcaption>
 </figure>

-> Close the BEAST2 Package Manager and **restart BEAUti** to fully load the packages.

 ### Import Alignments

 Next we will load the alignment files for each of our genes from our NEXUS files.

 >Navigate to the **Partitions** window.
 Using the menu commands **File > Import Alignment**, import the data files **bears\_irbp\_fossils.nex** and **bears\_cytb\_fossils.nex**.

-Now that the data are loaded into BEAUti, we can unlink the site models, link the clock models, link the trees and rename these variables.
+Now that the data are loaded into BEAUti, we can unlink the site models, link the clock models, link the trees, and rename these variables so they are easier to understand in the output files.

 > Highlight both partitions (using **shift and click**) and click on **Unlink Site Models** to assume different models of sequence evolution for each gene (the partitions are typically already unlinked by default).
 Click the **Link Clock Models** button so that the two genes have the same relative rates of substitution among branches.
-Finally click **Link Trees** to ensure that both partitions share the same tree topology and branching times.
+Click **Link Trees** to ensure that both partitions share the same tree topology and branching times.

-It is convenient to rename some of the variables in the **Partitions** window, so they are easier to understand in the output files.
+>
 >Double click on the site model for the cytochrome b gene (**bears\_cytb\_fossils**).
 Rename this **cytb**.
 (Note that you may have to hit the return or enter key after typing in the new label for the new name to be retained.)
 Do the same for the site model for the other gene, calling it **irbp**.
 Rename the clock model **bearsClock**, and rename the tree **bearsTree**.

 <figure>